Barry Sanders: Detroit Lions (1989–1998)

 With the Detroit Lions from 1989 to 1998, Sanders played home games at Pontiac Silverdome.

 Sanders, a college junior, was originally ineligible for the NFL draft.
 However, Oklahoma State had been under investigation by the NCAA for recruiting violations.
 On the first day of 1989, the NCAA placed the Cowboys on four years' probation.
 If Sanders had remained as a Cowboy for his senior season, his games would not have been televised live, and he would not be able to play in a bowl game.
 Due to these circumstances, NFL commissioner Pete Rozelle allowed Sanders to enter the draft.
 In the next year, the NFL allowed all juniors to participate.
 During pre-draft measurements, Sanders was measured at 5 ft 8 in tall, and weighed at 203 lbs.

 The Detroit Lions drafted Sanders third overall in the 1989 NFL draft, after Troy Aikman and Tony Mandarich, thanks to the endorsement of head coach Wayne Fontes.
 The Lions competed in the Central Division of the National Football Conference (NFC).
 Since the completion of the NFL-AFL merger in 1970, the Lions had made the postseason only twice, and had not had a season at or above .500 since their most recent playoff season in 1983.
-Fontes, who took over the coaching position midway through the previous season, was impressed with Sanders' athletic ability after he lifted 225 lbs (102 kg) for 21 reps.
+Fontes, who took over the coaching position midway through the previous season, was impressed by Sanders' athletic ability after he lifted 225 lbs (102 kg) for 21 reps.
 Lions' management considered drafting another "Sanders", cornerback Deion Sanders, but Fontes convinced them to draft Barry instead.
 Fontes offered Sanders jersey No. 20, which had been worn by former Lions running back Billy Sims; Sims was one of the league's premier running backs in the early 1980s, and Fontes requested he wear the number in tribute to Sims.
 Sanders had doubts about what his career would have been like if another team selected him, such as the Green Bay Packers, who selected Mandarich at No. 2, later saying: "I don't know what I would've done if I was drafted by Green Bay, I don't know if I would've wanted to play in Green Bay, I don't think I could've handled this weather every day."

 Sanders did not participate in the training camp of his rookie season due to a contract dispute.
 He eventually came to monetary terms with the Lions, signing a deal for five years, $9.5 million, including a $2.1 million signing bonus—ten percent of which ($210,000), he donated to his local church: Paradise Baptist Church.
 In his first Lions press conference, Sanders prefaced that he wanted to assist in restoring the franchise's reputation in the NFL landscape, stating that he wanted to help "restore the roar in the dome."